Skip to main content

 The release plan is about coordinating the launch of what’s already been built, particularly with the efforts of other teams in relation to the launch.
 This includes marketing campaigns, sales campaigns, closing the customer loop, measuring the success of the release, etc. All of these activities are put on a timeline.

 The roadmap gives the whole company visibility of what is coming up without causing problems by tying things to a date.
-The release plan takes over when development is done and coordinates the wider team’s activities to make each release a success.
+The release plan takes over when development is done and coordinates the wider team’s activities to make all major releases a success.

-The confusion between product roadmaps and release plans
+The confusion between product roadmaps vs release plans

 A roadmap is not as release plan